-This process is an emotional experience.
-To support your mental health during all stages of your transplant, a social worker will meet with you and your family to assess any barriers to care and be sure you're managing well.
-The social worker will:
+A social worker will be available to support your mental health during all stages of your transplant.
+They'll meet with you to assess any barriers to care and be sure you're managing well.
+They may:

-- Help you establish housing in the area, if needed, and create a caregiving plan. - Perform a required mental health assessment as part of the insurance authorization process. - Help you complete an advanced care plan, which may include a POLST (Physician Orders for Life-Sustaining Treatment).
-This gives your doctor specific instructions about what treatments you'd like to have at the end of life. - Assist you and your caregiver with the Family Medical Leave Act (FMLA) or Paid Family Leave (PFL) process.
+- Help you establish housing in the area if needed and create a caregiving plan. - Perform a required mental health assessment as part of the insurance authorization process. - Help you complete an advanced care plan, which may include a Physician Orders for Life-Sustaining Treatment (POLST).
+This form gives your doctor specific instructions about what treatments you'd like at the end of life. - Assist you and your caregiver with the Family Medical Leave Act or Paid Family Leave process.